kyla100/AboutMe-1/README.md

 ### Development Intern for Algorithm & AI, WaterValley Capital Management, April - September 2021
 WaterValley is one of many hedge funds in HongKong.
 Managing billions of dollars over many future contracts and calculating trends within the stock market demands the power of computing and AI.
 As an intern on their small exceptional research team, I learned tremendously and was able to accomplish a lot -
-* Performed data analyses and implementing trading algorithms using Python and AI
+* Performed data preparation and analyses
-* Compared performance of strategies on existing data to generalize what makes up the most optimized trading algorithm
+* Performed backtesting to optimize trading algorithms
-* Implemented new strategies in python to optimize the future contracts within existing data
+* Implemented new strategies in python which optimizes the future contracts using past data
 * Recommendation letter available upon request from the CEO http://t.ly/6Od5

 ### Technology Instructor, Tech4Kids & CFAP Youth Council, May 2020 to Present